victor-ikeme/victor-ikeme/README.md

 ## 🚀 What I Do

-* 🛠️ **Design and implement Internal Developer Platforms (IDPs)** tailored to team needs, built for scale and usability.
+* 🛠️ **Design and implement Kubernetes-Based Internal Developer Platforms (IDPs)** tailored to team needs, built for scale and usability.
 * ☁️ Work across **multi-cloud environments** (AWS, Azure, GCP, OpenShift) and **IaC stacks** (Terraform, OpenTofu, Pulumi).
 * 🔁 Use **platform orchestrators** like Humanitec, Kratix, and Qovery to abstract infra and enable self-service.
 * 🌐 Build and extend **IDP portals** using Backstage, Port, Red Hat Developer Hub, and Humanitec UI.